-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Windows, external doors and joinery

+Internal and external doors were opened and closed where keys were available.

 Random windows were opened and closed where possible.

 Doors and windows were not forced open.

-Windows are of PVC framed double glazed units with timber framed double glazed Velux units in places.
-Access is via a timber door to the front, PVC doors to the rear.
-The eaves and soffits pertaining to the property appear to be clad in PVC.
-External decorations Visually inspected.
-Exterior timbers have been painted.
+Windows are predominately of PVC framed double glazed units with a timber double glazed Velux unit to the stairwell area.
+Access is via PVC doors to the front and rear.
+The eaves and soffits pertaining to the property are of painted timber.

+Estamal decessions Wassellis in an actual External decorations Visually inspected.
+Exterior timbers and cast iron rainwater goods/waste pipes have been painted.
 Conservatories / porches None.
-Communal areas N/A Garages and permanent outbuildings None.
+Communal areas Circulation areas visually inspected.
+Parts of the exterior may be communal in nature.
+Garages and permanent outbuildings Visually inspected.
+There is a detached garage of masonry construction with a flat roof overlaid in corrugated asbestos sheeting.
+Access is via a double timber vehicular door (only part tested).
 Outside areas and boundaries Visually inspected.
-There are grounds to the front, side and rear of the property overlaid in a mixture of materials including paving, lawn and decking and bound in part by masonry walls and timber fencing.
+There are grounds to the front, side and rear of the property overlaid in a mixture of materials including artificial lawn, decking, paving and chips and bound in part by masonry walls and timber fencing.
 The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.
 Ceilings Visually inspected from floor level.
-The ceilings within the property appear to be of lath and plaster and plasterboard with areas of PVC cladding noted.
+J The ceilings within the property appear to be of lath and plaster and plasterboard with areas of PVC and paper finishes noted.
 Internal walls Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
+No internal wans carpets or floor coverings were lifted.
 The internal walls are of solid construction with lath and plaster and plastered on the hard finishes as well as stud partitions, plasterboard lined.
-Areas of PVC cladding were noted.
+Large areas of timber and tiled cladding were noted.
 Floors including sub floors The flooring is solid in nature and of suspended timber which is assumed to be overlaid with timber tongue and groove boarding or similar.
-Various coverings exist above.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Various coverings exist above including tiling.

+[I Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Skirting and architraves pertaining to the property are of painted timber with the internal pass doors being timber units of panel design.
-The kitchen has wall and floor mounted units and the staircase is a timber tread and riser unit which was fully carpeted at the time of our inspection.
+The kitchens have wall and floor mounted units and the staircase is solid and timber in nature and was fully carpeted at the time of our inspection.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
 The former fireplaces within the property have been removed.
-There is now a wood burning stove in the living room (not tested) and a living flame gas fire in the sitting room (not tested).
-Internal decorations Visually inspected.
-The internal decoration is of wallpaper and paint.
+There is a wood burning stove in the living room (not tested).
+No other fireplaces/former fireplaces were visible.
+Internal decorations Visually inspected. internal decorations The internal decoration is of wallpaper and paint with areas of tile and timber cladding noted.
 Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located within a cupboard in the hall.
+Electricity is from the mains grid with the meter and fuse box located within a cupboard in the hall of the main property and annexe.
+We have been informed the electricity supply to the annexe is under a separate meter.